 - Websites engage more customers.

-- Sell at day, sell at the night.
-Websites can help you sell 24×7 – even when you were sleeping.
+- Sell at day, sell at night.
+Websites can help you sell 24×7 – even when you are sleeping.

-- Websites can help you compete with even the giants.
+- Websites can even help you compete with the giants.
 By building a proper website, you are jumping directly to the business of the giant companies.
-No matter how bad you would do, you will feel valued.
+No matter how bad you do, you will feel valued.

-- Websites are a very impressive Show-off.
+- Websites are a very impressive show-off.
 What is better than showing off who you are?
 Create an about page and let the world know why you are important to the world?
-You can print your web-address on your business cards & posters to impress people even more.
+You can print your web-address on your business cards and posters to impress people even more.